 A one-day international symposium on "Artificial Intelligence in Biological Sciences: Recent Trends" was organized by the Department of Biosciences, Integral University, Lucknow on 23rd April 2024.
 The symposium aimed to foster knowledge exchange, collaboration, and innovation in leveraging Artificial Intelligence (AI) for societal and industrial benefit.
 The symposium commenced with the welcome address by Prof. Abdul Rahman Khan, Dean, Faculty of Science & CoE, Integral University, who extended his deepest appreciation to the speakers and the participants for being a part of this symposium.
-He emphasized the transformative potential of AI in the field of Biological Sciences and urged the participants to seize this opportunity for their better research prospects.
-Professor Rahman's address was seamlessly followed by a captivating speech from Professor Haris Siddiqui, the Registrar of Integral University, shedding light on the remarkable journey that led to the establishment of this prestigious institution.
-Professor Siddiqui eloquently detailed the phases of development, accomplishments, and notable achievements of Integral University, leaving the audience enthralled and informed.
+He emphasized on the transformative potential of AI in the field of Biological Sciences and urged the participants to seize this opportunity for their better research prospects.
+His address was followed by a captivating address by Professor Mohd.
+Haris Siddiqui, Registrar of Integral University, shedding light on the remarkable journey that led to the establishment of this prestigious institution.
+Professor Siddiqui eloquently detailed the phases of development, accomplishments, and notable achievements of Integral University.
 The Chief Guest, Dr. Arun Mohan Sherry, Director, Indian Institute of Information Technology, Lucknow provided a simple yet profound explanation of the inception of AI and its significance, particularly focusing on its meaning and implications for the students.
 He emphasized that maximizing the potential of AI hinges on essential components such as data accessibility, robust processing capabilities, ample storage capacity, and seamless internet connectivity.
 Drawing from everyday examples like ChatGPT, Google Maps, and Siri, he underscored the ubiquitous presence of AI in our lives.
 Furthermore, he stressed upon the significance of grasping fundamental AI concepts for students and researchers alike, highlighting AI's inherently practical nature and its universal applicability across diverse fields.

-Following the chief guest's address, Professor Aqil Ahmad, the Pro-Vice Chancellor of Integral University, took the stage.
-He expressed gratitude to the chief guest, Arun Mohan Sherry, for his insightful explanation of the practical applications of Artificial Intelligence in accessible terms.
+Professor Aqil Ahmad, Advisor to Honourable Chancellor of Integral University, expressed gratitude to the chief guest, Arun Mohan Sherry, for his insightful explanation of the practical applications of

+Artificial Intelligence in accessible terms.
 Professor Ahmad emphasized that while AI can enhance efficiency, it's crucial to remember that the term 'artificial' signifies a level below human intelligence.
 He stressed the importance of using artificial intelligence judiciously and with careful consideration.
-Following Prof. Aqil's engaging address, Professor Javed Musarrat, the esteemed Vice Chancellor of Integral University, delivered the presidential address.
+The Honourable Vice Chancellor Professor.
+Javed Musarrat, delivered the presidential address.
 He congratulated the Biosciences team for their initiative in organizing a timely and pertinent symposium on the highly relevant topic of Artificial Intelligence.
 His captivating talk explored the diverse applications of AI in genomic analysis, disease prediction, drug discovery, and medical imaging.
 Professor Musarrat encouraged all biochemical researchers to actively engage with the sessions and leverage AI-driven technology to advance their research.
 Highlighting the university's commitment to innovation, he announced the integration of AI into the curriculum across various departments, ensuring students gain exposure to this transformative technology.

 The end of the inaugural session was marked by the vote of thanks which was presented by Prof. Snober S. Mir, Head, the Department of Biosciences.
-She expressed gratitude to the dignitaries on the dais, the esteemed speakers, and enthusiastic participants for graciously dedicating their valuable time to participate in this symposium.
+She expressed gratitude to the dignitaries on and off the dais, the esteemed speakers, and enthusiastic participants for graciously dedicating their valuable time to participate in this symposium.